 How can you avoid this blunder?
 The most obvious way is to plan ahead.
 Have your clothes picked out and ready the night before.
 Research your travel path (whether by public transportation or by car) and add a cushion of extra time just in case.
 If you anticipate needing to pick up your breakfast on the way, leave even earlier.
 In other words, do everything in your power to be on time.

 What should you do if a delay cannot be helped?
 Your first move is to reach out to your contact at the company right away and offer a realistic estimate of when you can get to the office.
 If the delay is 10 minutes or more, be prepared that the employer may cancel the interview.
 It helps to have an iron-clad reason why you are delayed.
 (Hint: a blizzard qualifies as a “good reason.”
 Alarm clock failure does not.)
 Apologize sincerely, then move on.
 If your interview is still on, you will need to regroup and perform at the top of your game — no matter how frazzled you might be.

 Bad-mouthing a previous employer

 Most professionals go on interviews in search of a better opportunity.
-However, that does not give them a card blanche to vent about their current or previous employer.
+However, that does not give them a carte blanche to vent about their current or previous employers.